barde/embeddedLamp/README.md

 ---------------------------------

 1. Open a Console
-2. Connect either to rze-idefix1.rz.e-technik.fh-kiel.de or the VPN - [Instruction](http://www.fh-kiel.de/index.php?id=6225)
+2. Connect either to rze-idefix1.rz.e-technik.fh-kiel.de per SSH or the VPN - [Instruction](http://www.fh-kiel.de/index.php?id=6225)
 3. Connect to *149.222.55.222* on port 7788 as user panda, i.e.
 `ssh -p 7788 panda@149.222.55.222`
 4. Password is known for users of the project(see eMails)